Windblown-Marionette/fingerspelling-text/README.md

 Baseline Model

-Trying Model Improvements: (sub-entries) Viewing image, Disabling the datagen's shuffle feature, Perhaps that warning when importing MobileNetV2 is actually not all bark and no bite
+Trying Model Improvements: (sub-entries) Viewing image, Disabling the datagen's shuffle feature, Perhaps that warning when importing MobileNetV2 is actually not all bark and no bite, Optimizing hyperparameters via grid search

 Generating New Baseline: Model 5

+Trying Further Model Improvements

 -----------------